The Tax Cuts and Jobs Act: Breaking Down the Winners and Losers

 Will they end up paying more in taxes, or less?
 It depends.
 The TCJA's impact is highly dependent on individual circumstances.
 Two individuals earning the same income dollar-for-dollar might find the new law impacts them differently.

-The Basics of the GOP Tax Plan
+The Basics of the Tax Cuts and Jobs Act

 These are the highlights for personal filers:

-- The standard deduction would effectively double.
+- The standard deduction has effectively doubled for all filing statuses.